cadence-workflow/cadence-java-client/CONTRIBUTING.md

 This doc is intended for contributors to `cadence-java-client` (hopefully that's you!)

-For general information about contributing to Cadence projects, please see our [shared contributing guide](https://github.com/cadence-workflow/.github/blob/main/CONTRIBUTING.md).
+📚 **New to contributing to Cadence?** Check out our [Contributing Guide](https://cadenceworkflow.io/community/how-to-contribute/getting-started) for an overview of the contribution process across all Cadence repositories.
+This document contains cadence-java-client specific setup and development instructions.

-**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes
+**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes.

+Join our community on the CNCF Slack workspace at [cloud-native.slack.com](https://communityinviter.com/apps/cloud-native/cncf) in the **#cadence-users** channel to reach out and discuss issues with the team.

 ## Development Environment